Alphonse Songolo

 Alphonse Songolo (1927 – 20 February 1961) was a Congolese politician who served as the Republic of the Congo (Léopoldville)'s first Minister of Communications.
 He was a prominent member of the Mouvement National Congolais in Stanleyville and a close partner of Patrice Lumumba.
 However, in October 1960 he denounced Lumumba and was shortly thereafter imprisoned by pro-Lumumba authorities.
 He was executed in February 1961 in retaliation for the deaths of several pro-Lumumba politicians.

 Biography

+Early life and education

+Alphonse Songolo was born in 1927 in the Belgian Congo as a member of the Lokele ethnic group.
+He received his education at the Frères Maristes de Kisangani et de Buta, graduating in 1946.